nimowairimu/alx-low_level_programming/0x00-hello_world/README.md

-Practice exercises of C programming
+Practice exercise of gcc compilation in c programming